GraphOS Router Release Lifecycle

 Developer Preview

-Each new major version of the Apollo GraphOS Router enters a Developer Preview phase lasting 3-6 months.
-During this phase, we want the developer community to take advantage of new features, adapt their own projects to any backwards-incompatible changes, and give us feedback on the new release.
+Each new major version of the Apollo GraphOS Router enters a Developer Preview phase lasting a few months.
+During this phase, we want the developer community to take advantage of new features, prepare for the removal of deprecated features or backwards-incompatible changes, and give us feedback on the new release.
 Once the Developer Preview phase is complete, we move the release to the Active status.
-We expect to introduce new Developer Preview lines at most once a year.
+We expect to introduce new Developer Preview lines yearly.

 Active

-From the time a release enters Active phase, we support it for 30 months before eventually moving it to End-of-Life (EOL).
-While in Active phase, the release is under active development and you can expect regular updates, including new features, bug fixes, and security patches.
-Once a router release line reaches Active status, we will not make any breaking changes to its APIs or documented public interfaces.
+From the time a new major release line enters the Active phase, it will be actively developed, receiving new features, bug fixes, security patches.
+Once a router release line reaches Active status, we will strive to not make any breaking changes to its functionality, APIs, or documented public interfaces.
+In extenuating circumstances, breaking changes may be required, for example to address a security vulnerability.

 While a release is Active, we ship backwards-compatible minor releases monthly, and we release bug and security fixes as patches on the latest minor version as needed.
 Active lines are fully supported by our paid support plans according to the Apollo Technical Support policy.